ghost237-sys/Python_30day_challenge/readme.md

 rest APIS is a wide topic even if i cover it...i still would be doing a breif  intro here for more ...some google fu would be adviced
-#am learning pyqt for python gui developnment i will post tommorow
+#am learning pyqt for python gui development
-tommorow
+#i am sorry i missed to update yesterday...but i will soon content is broad